► Driving range of 239 miles for e+ version

 Unsurprisingly, there’s an Eco driving mode, which reduces performance and other losses to maximise the battery range, plus a B – for Braking – transmission setting that carries over from the original Leaf.
 This increases the amount of regeneration you get from the motor when slowing down compared with the regular Drive mode.

-What was new for the Mk2 Leaf should now be familiar with followers of Nissan’s EV range, with the e-Pedal taking care of acceleration and braking most of the time.
+What was new for the Mk2 Leaf should now be familiar to followers of Nissan’s EV range, with the e-Pedal taking care of acceleration and braking most of the time.
 Press down on the e-Pedal accelerator, and surprise, surprise, both Leafs pick up speed.
 Ease off and regenerative braking is applied, sending charge back to the battery while slowing the car down.
-This works very well at speed, but when shuffling around car parks at pedestrian speeds it becomes very jerky.
+This works very well at speed, but when shuffling around car parks at walking pace it becomes very jerky.

 Similarly, when you barrel into a corner, you’ll still need to hit the brake pedal, as the e-Pedal isn’t quite snappy enough to apply the anchors at the drop of a hat.
 You’ll also be reminded about how lacking in feel the brakes are.